ielvisd/musicPlayerDemo/vue-player-demo/README.md

 - [ ] Volume control would be nice
 - [ ] Search for an track
 - [ ] Add a drop down to change the date range
+- [✅] Setup Vercel and deploy our application to a live site

 ## Install the dependencies